kaifsiddiquei/GITBOOK/web3-native-features/reward-distribution-system.md

 # Reward Distribution System

-DEXGO's Reward Distribution System revolutionizes community engagement by providing fair, transparent, and automated reward mechanisms that incentivize participation, contribution, and long-term commitment to the platform.
+DecNect's Reward Distribution System revolutionizes community engagement by providing fair, transparent, and automated reward mechanisms that incentivize participation, contribution, and long-term commitment to the platform.
 Our AI-powered system ensures that rewards are distributed equitably based on merit, engagement, and community value.

 ## Core Reward Principles